Remote Passenger Crash Survival

 - Regroup at a safe distance

-- Treat injuries and then signal
+- Treat injuries, then signal

 Extreme heat